 - deconvolution in the frequency domain by division

 - transformation from amplitude and phase to a representation by real and imaginary parts

 For the validation of the propagation of uncertainties, the Monte-Carlo method can be applied using a memory-efficient implementation of Monte-Carlo for digital filtering.

 The documentation for PyDynamic can be found on ReadTheDocs

 The fundamental structure of PyDynamic is shown in the following figure.

 However, imports should generally be possible without explicitly naming all packages and modules in the path, so that for example the following import statements are all equivalent.

 from PyDynamic.uncertainty.interpolate import make_equidistant from PyDynamic.uncertainty import make_equidistant from PyDynamic import make_equidistant

 Quick setup (not recommended)

-If you just want to use the software, the easiest way is to run from your system's command line
+If you just want to use the software as quick as possible, run from your system's command line

 pip install --user PyDynamic